Vegetarian's Japan Guide

 When you get into the castle, remember to check out these Ishiotoshi, just underneath the Teppōzama or Yazama.

-Lastly, when you are inside the castle, you might need to bend down a bit if you are really tall.
+Lastly, when you are inside the castle, you might need to bend down a bit when passing through parts of the castle if you are really tall.
 The castle’s ceilings are generally low.
 This was so the samurais couldn’t draw their swords freely inside the building.

 Matsumoto Castle in the Edo Period